 The G-Shock GWM5610 Solar is about as close to a set and forget watch as you can get.
 With a solar power source and atomic timekeeping, you really don’t need to worry about anything.

-Add in the toughness of a G-Shock, water resistance of 200m (660 ft) and a discrete square form factor, you’ve got a watch that many LEOs swear by as their main duty watch.
+Add in the toughness of a G-Shock watch, water resistance of 200m (660 ft) and a discrete square form factor, you’ve got a watch that many LEOs swear by as their main duty watch.

 The downsides are minimal.
-It’s a solar powered watch, so if you’re using the light for an extended period of time it will reach its limit and stop working until exposed to sunlight again.
+It’s solar powered, so if you’re using the light for an extended period of time it will reach its limit and stop working until exposed to sunlight again.

 Of course looks are subjective.
 But, I think it’s fair to say this isn’t the sexiest watch on the list.
 That is great whilst on duty as it won’t draw attention, but the flip side is you may want another watch when off duty.